Forestry Farm Park and Zoo: Zoo

 The Saskatoon Regional Zoological Society was formed in 1976 to aid in the education program at the zoo and advance the care of the animals.
 The society later changed its name to the Saskatoon Zoo Society.

+The Zoo engages in conservation research and education with the species in its collection, and hosts multiple autonomous recording units as part of Environment and Climate Change Canada's National Ecological Monitoring plan initiative on migratory bird habitats and breeding.
+The Forestry Farm is part of the Sutherland Migratory Bird Sanctuary.